nosv1/12_months/scratchpad.md

 ## 20260912

 - asserts are disgusting to handle bad outputs, but i want the validator to output the bool and the value, or do i?
-- What if claude rated my abilities, 0/10, with notes on what im good at or skills im lacking, idk
+- What if claude rated my abilities, 0/10, with notes on what im good at or skills im lacking,
+- sometimes the sessions seem un productive because there is no coding invovled - hence why i ask what else needs done, im looking for per session deliverables... ive been reading ta notes to try and prepare mind for what i can do, but i also sometimes run out before my mind runs out of energy.